 The future of electric cars and electric vans holds great potential – not just for the transport industry’s overall carbon footprint, but for the populations of heavily congested, polluted cities and even individual drivers looking for more efficient fuel costs.

 That future is approaching fast.
-By 2040 no new cars or vans sold in the UK can be solely powered by diesel or petrol.
+By 2040 or even as soon as 2035 no new cars or vans sold in the UK can be solely powered by diesel or petrol.
 While this is a positive step, it brings with it a shift in the way drivers will need to manage the way they plan journeys and, more importantly, refuel.

 For years drivers have relied on a quick and plentiful supply of fuel at petrol stations.
 But an EV doesn’t charge as quickly as a conventional car, nor are fast charging points widespread – at least not right now.